ZBaiY/tradebotv3/README.md

 Update the scalers every one week
 The costum selector, need to develop it for next version

+for DOGE or others who only works with integer amount, need to round down, we did it in risk manager, but also need to integrate it when dealing with fees.

 # My Trading Bot Architecture

 ```mermaid